Markov-modulated (marked) Poisson processes

 Example 2: Markov-modulated marked Poisson processes

-Such processes can also carry additional information, so called marks, at every arrival time when we also observe the realization of a different random variable that only depends on the underlying states of the continuous-time Markov chain.
+Such processes can also carry additional information, so called marks, at every arrival time when we also observe the realisation of a different random variable that only depends on the underlying states of the continuous-time Markov chain.
 For example for patient arrivals in the hospital we could observe a biomarker at every arrival time.
-Information on the underlying health status is then present in both, the arrival times (because sick patients visit more often) and the biomarkers.
+Information on the underlying health status is then present in both the arrival times (because sick patients visit more often) and the biomarkers.

 # state-dependent rates